|Academic Profile |

-His primary research focuses on the general topic of hedonic and experiential consumption.
-He is also interested in examining the impact of various sensory cues in our shopping environment on consumer behavior.
+His research interests focus on the impact of marketing mix on consumer behavior and the domain of hedonic and experiential consumption.
+He is also interested in topics such as numerosity, mindsets, sensory marketing, and health communication.
 His research has appeared in leading academic journals in both marketing and psychology, such as Journal of Consumer Research, Journal of Consumer Psychology, Organizational Behavior and Human Decision Processes, and Journal of Experimental Psychology: General.
-He teaches the course on Market Behaviour at the undergraduate level.

 - Wadhwa, Monica and Kuangjie Zhang.
-(2018).
+(2019).
 When Numbers Make You Feel: Impact of Round versus Precise Numbers on Preventive Health Behaviors.
-Organizational Behavior and Human Decision Processes, forthcoming.
+Organizational Behavior and Human Decision Processes, 150, 101-111.

 - Tuk, Mirjam, Kuangjie Zhang, and Steven Sweldens.
 (2015).
 The Propagation of Self-Control: Self-Control in One Domain Simultaneously Improves Self-Control in Other Domains.
 Journal of Experimental Psychology: General, 144(3), 639-654.

 - Wadhwa, Monica and Kuangjie Zhang.
 (2015).
 This Number Just Feels Right: The Impact of the Roundedness of Price Numbers on Product Evaluations.
 Journal of Consumer Research, 41(5), 1172-1185.

 - Yang, Haiyang, Amitava Chattopadhyay, Kuangjie Zhang, and Darren W. Dahl.
 (2012).
 Unconscious Creativity: When can Unconscious Thought Outperform Conscious Thought?.
 Journal of Consumer Psychology, 22(4), 573-581.